LouiseDck/anndataR-paper/README.md

 # anndataR: comparison with similar packages
+The revised version of the paper can be found under `revised_paper`.

 ## Functionality testing
 Examines which datatypes are supported by which packages in which slots.